The last day of school will be here before you know it! Here are some great ideas to make it special for your kids.

 Many libraries offer great themed contests for all ages.
 Oftentimes, the library will offer milestone prizes throughout the program, so your kid doesn’t have to be the big winner to feel like they’ve been rewarded!

 This is a great way to motivate your kids to keep up their literacy skills during the long break from school.
+(For some more great ways to help your kids keep learning over the summer, check out this awesome list of resources here from AllConnect!)

 Put together an End of School Year art exhibit